DIY Valentine’s Day gifts are the answer to the question: How do I make Valentine’s Day special?

 Take one small candy size baking cup, and punch a single hole in its center.

 Insert the small baking cup onto the stick of your lollipop, colorful side facing up.
 Follow that with four folded papers, overlapping a fourth of the baking cup each time to form “petals.”
 Finish by adding the two open baking cups, colored side up.

 Using dollar store foam, cut out two leaves, then wrap the “leaf stem” around the lollipop stick, and secure it with hot glue.

-11. Use a bag of microwave popcorn as a ”poppin’ good” valentine.
+11. Use a bag of microwave popcorn as a cheap Valentine’s Day gift.

-12. Create “Cupid’s Arrow” valentines with dollar store hearts and pencils.
+12. Create easy “Cupid’s Arrow” DIY valentines with dollar store hearts and pencils.

 First, use a ruler and craft knife to cut two slits in the glittery foam heart, large enough to fit a pencil through.
 Insert the pencil through the slits.

 Use hot glue to attach two small foam hearts together creating the point of the arrow.
 Make sure to leave a gap large enough to slip the tip of the pencil in.